kevinboosten/kevinboosten.github.io/_posts/2020-05-06-release-your-ionic-and-capacitor-app-via-appcenter.md

    ![img](/assets/images/posts/2020-05-06/8.png)

 1. And here comes the 'trick' 💡!
+   App Center supports several build scripts that run at pre-defined stages: `post-clone`, `pre-build` and `post-build`.
+That's exactly what we need to build our hybrid application with App Center!
+We're going to use the post-clone script in order to perform some steps that are required to build our app.
    Let's add a file `appcenter-post-clone.sh` to the iOS (_ios/App/appcenter-post-clone.sh_) and Android (_android/app/appcenter-post-clone.sh_) projects.

    ```bash